Duistermaat-Heckman measures for Hamiltonian groupoid actions: Introduction

-The study of symmetries has a long history in classical mechanics and its mathematical formalisations.
-A particularly powerful instance of this is the theory of Hamiltonian actions, where one can perform a ``double reduction'' using the symmetry (the action) and the conserved quantities (the moment map) \cite{MarsdenWeinstein1974SympRed, Meyer1973SympRed}.
-This classical notion of Hamiltonian actions of Lie groups on symplectic manifolds has been thoroughly studied and many remarkable results have been obtained, such as singular reduction \cite{SjamaarLerman1991SingRed}, convexity \cite{GuilleminSternberg1982Convexity, Atiyah1982Convexity} and localisation \cite{AtiyahBott84Localisation, BerlineVergne82Localisation}.
-A special case of the localisation formula appears also in \cite{dh}, where Hamiltonian actions of a torus are studied and a sequence of results is obtained that culminates in the aforementioned formula.
-First, the \emph{linear variation theorem} asserts that the symplectic forms on the reduced spaces vary linearly in cohomology.
-Next it is proved that the pushforward of the Liouville measure by the moment map is a \emph{polynomial} measure, which then results in an integration formula for an oscillatory integral.
-Several variations of Hamiltonian actions have also been introduced, such as quasi-Hamiltonian actions \cite{McDuff1988QuasiHam}, Hamiltonian actions of Poisson-Lie groups \cite{Lu1989PLGMomentMap} and group-valued moment maps \cite{ALekseevMalkinMeinrenken1998GroupValuedMomentMap}.
+Several variations of Hamiltonian actions have been introduced, such as quasi-Hamiltonian actions \cite{McDuff1988QuasiHam}, Hamiltonian actions of Poisson-Lie groups \cite{Lu1989PLGMomentMap} and group-valued moment maps \cite{ALekseevMalkinMeinrenken1998GroupValuedMomentMap}.
 A more general notion of Hamiltonian action that unifies the ones mentioned above can be formulated using \emph{symplectic groupoids}.
 These are the global objects that integrate Poisson manifolds and they have have played a major role in recent advances in Poisson geometry.
 An action of a symplectic groupoid on a symplectic manifold is called Hamiltonian if it satisfies a certain multiplicativity condition.
 In this setting, the moment map is a Poisson map to the base of the symplectic groupoid.
-In this paper, we show that Duistermaat \& Heckman's result on polynomial measures generalises to a certain reasonable class of Hamiltonian groupoid actions.
+In this paper, we show that Duistermaat \& Heckman's result (\ref{eq:classdh}) on polynomial measures generalises to a certain reasonable class of Hamiltonian groupoid actions.

 In order to explain our main result, recall that a symplectic groupoid is a Lie groupoid $\G\rightrightarrows M$ carrying a multiplicative symplectic form $\Omega\in\Omega^2(\G)$.
 There is a unique induced Poisson structure $\pi$ on $M$ making the target map $(\G,\Omega)\to(M,\pi)$ into a Poisson map.
 An action of $(\G,\Omega)\rightrightarrows(M,\pi)$ on a symplectic manifold $(X,\omega)$ along $\mu:X\to M$ is called \emph{Hamiltonian} if the multiplicativity condition $a^*\omega=\pr_1^*\Omega+\pr_2^*\omega\in\Omega^2(\G\tensor*[_{\s}]{\times}{_{\mu}}X)$ holds.
 In this paper we consider source proper, source connected, regular symplectic groupoids.
 This means that the source fibers are connected and compact and that the induced foliation on $M$ is regular.
 A consequence of this is that that leaf space $B=M/\G$ is an \emph{orbifold} and thus there is a nice theory of measures on the leaf space (see \cite{CrainicMestre2019Measures}): they are in some sense ``transverse measures'' on $M$, with respect to the orbit foliation.
 The symplectic structure on $\G\rightrightarrows M$ induces an integral affine structure on its leaf space, and this in turn induces a measure on it which we refer to as the \emph{affine measure}.
 It plays the role of the Lebesgue measure on the dual of the Lie algebra in the classical setting.
 There is also the \emph{Duistermaat-Heckman measure}, which we define as in the classical case as the pushforward of the Liouville measure on $X$ along the moment map and the quotient map to the leaf space.